usnistgov/REFPROP-docs/doc/DLL/legacy.rst

         :56: h > htrp (for sublimation inputs) (See subroutine LIMITX for other possible error numbers.)

-.. f:subroutine:: SATESTdll (iFlash, T, P, z, x, y, ierr, herr, herr_length)

-    Estimate temperature, pressure, and compositions to be used as initial guesses to SATTP.

-    :p int iFlash [in]: Phase flag
-    :p double T [out]: Temperature [K] (input or output)
-    :p double P [out]: Pressure [kPa] (input or output)
-    :p double z(20) [in]: Composition (array of mole fractions) The composition for the known x or y array should be sent in this z array, not in the output arrays shown below.
-    :p double x(20) [out]: Liquid phase composition (array of mole fractions)
-    :p double y(20) [out]: Vapor phase composition (array of mole fractions)
-    :p int ierr [out]: Error flag
-    :p char herr [out]: Error string (character*255)
-    :p int herr_length: length of variable ``herr`` (default: 255)

-    :Flags:

-        ``iflash`` flags

-        :0: Flash calculation (T and P known)
-        :1: T and x known, P and y returned
-        :2: T and y known, P and x returned
-        :3: P and x known, T and y returned
-        :4: P and y known, T and x returned If this value is negative, the retrograde point will be returned.

-        ``ierr`` flags

-        :0: Successful
-        :999: Unsuccessful

 .. f:subroutine:: SATPdll (P, z, kph, T, Dl, Dv, x, y, ierr, herr, herr_length)